amirouche/lbst/README.md

-Python builtin `dict` are sorted according to the time of insertion, if `"z"` is added to a dictionary first, then `"a"` is added, then the dictionary will have the keys in the following order `["z", ..., "a"]`.
+Python builtin `dict` are sorted according to the time of insertion, if `"z"` is added to a dictionary first, then `"a"` is added, then the dictionary will have the keys in the following order `["z", ..., "a" ...]`.
 That is not always the best approach performance-wise.

-The following kind of code is a hint that you may use LBST:
+The following kind of code is a hint that you may use `leboost.idict`:

 ```python
 frob = dict()